Package Leaflet: Information for the User

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately.

-As soon as you realize you have forgotten an injection, consult with your doctor and he will decide when to administer the next injection.
+As soon as you realize you have missed an injection, consult your doctor, and they will decide when you should have the next injection.

-Do not stop treatment with Decapeptyl Trimestral without first talking to your doctor.
+Do not stop treatment with Decapeptyl Trimestral without talking to your doctor first.

 In rare cases, you may experience a severe allergic reaction (angioedema, anaphylactic reaction).
 Inform your doctor immediately if you develop symptoms such as difficulty swallowing or breathing, dizziness, swelling of the lips, face, throat, or tongue, or a rash.

-If you have an unknown pituitary gland tumor, it may be discovered during treatment with Decapeptyl trimestral.
-Symptoms include sudden headache, vision problems, and eye paralysis.
+If you present an unknown pituitary tumor (benign tumor), it may be discovered during treatment with Decapeptyl Trimestral.
+Symptoms include sudden headache, vision problems, and paralysis of the eyes.

-Like other GnRH analogs, an increase in white blood cell count may occur in patients treated with Decapeptyl trimestral.
+As with other GnRH analogues, an increase in white blood cell count may occur in patients treated with Decapeptyl Trimestral.

 In men

-Except for allergic reactions and injection site reactions, all side effects are related to changes in testosterone levels.
+With the exception of immune-allergic reactions and reactions at the injection site, all side effects are related to changes in testosterone levels.

 During post-marketing experience, the following side effects have also been reported: